STORYMIRROR

 Piercing right through his granite heart

-If ever he be alive again
+If ever he is alive again

 A Mer-King would have to remove